Kundros/RegeXer/libraries/vscode-extension/README.md

 ## Future

-This extension has many limitations, and isn't finished product, but there are plans for the future, updating this plugin.
+This extension has many limitations, and isn't finished product, but there are plans for the future, updating this extension.